AndreNicolai/pupil-docs/developer-docs/unity.md

 After a successful calibration, you need to call `PupilTools.Subscribe(string topic)` to receive messages for the `topic` you specify.
 Most of the demos included in this project are based on subscribing to `gaze` and its implementation shall serve as an example on how to do it for other topics.
 Message interpretation is handled inside the code block starting in line 127 of `Connection.cs`.
 Pupil messages for the `gaze` topic contain dictionaries, which are deserialized using the `MessagePackSerializer` classes (line 167) and stored to `PupilTools.gazeDictionary`. `PupilTools.UpdateGaze()` goes through the data, storing relevant information (e.g. the gaze positions) through `PupilData.AddGazeToEyeData(string key, float[] position)`.
 Based on the chosen calibration type, this can either be 2D or 3D.
 To access the data, use

-- `PupilData._2D.GetEyeGaze (PupilData.GazeSource s)`, which will provide the current viewport coordinates in camera space (used e.g. for the three colored markers)
+- `PupilData._2D.LeftEyePosition`, `PupilData._2D.RightEyePosition` or `PupilData._2D.GazePosition`, which will provide the current viewport coordinates in camera space for the respective eye (used e.g. for the three colored markers)

-- `PupilData._2D.GetEyePosition (Camera sceneCamera, GazeSource gazeSource)`, which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)
+- `PupilData._2D.GetEyePosition (Camera sceneCamera, int eyeID)`, which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)

 - `PupilData._3D.GazePosition`, which contains the camera relative gaze position

-As the 3D calibration is currently still under active development, it is recommended to rely on 2D calibration, for now.
-Unity provides methods to convert 2D viewport coordinates to 3D, which is e.g. used for marker positioning
+Working with 2D calibration and viewport coordinates, Unity provides methods to translate these to 3D space, which is e.g. used for marker positioning

 - `PupilMarker.UpdatePosition(Vector2 newPosition)`, line 56